Ukraine war: How are Thailand and Vietnam coping with fewer Russian tourists? | DW | 22.03.2022

 But the Russian invasion of Ukraine, which is now in its fourth week, has soured expectations of a substantial recovery for Southeast Asia's tourism sector this year.

-It is a "huge blow" to places like Khanh Hoa province and Phu Quoc, a southern island, "which are the favorite destinations for Russian visitors," said Nguyen Khac Giang, an analyst at the Victoria University of Wellington.
+It is a "huge blow" to places such as Khanh Hoa province and Phu Quoc, a southern island, "which are the favorite destinations for Russian visitors," said Nguyen Khac Giang, an analyst at the Victoria University of Wellington.
 More debatable is how it impacts Vietnam's national tourism industry, he added.

 It's a similar story for Thailand.
 In 2019, Russians accounted for just 4% of all visitors to the country in 2019.
 But they made up a far larger share of tourists in hotspots like Phuket, and the Thai authorities were banking on Russians being willing travelers in 2022.